ur-cs-courses/course-project-silver-bullet/docs/design/use_cases/USE_CASES.md

 The following diagram captures the high level scope and function of the three actors.
 ![](general_diagram.png)

 This diagram captures a more detailed breakdown of the interactions **building manager** can have with the system.
 They are able to assign the three types of cleaning robots, scrubbing, mopping, and vacuuming, to complete their tasks.
-The manager will be notified if there is no robot available to complete their desired task.
 ![](task_assign.png)